lucamartucci/lucamartucci.github.io/index.md

 title: Home
 ---

 I'll be moving to Bocconi University to continue my PhD study.
+I am one of the international students who are banned from entering the US to pursue academic study, more specifically, affected by the [proclamation 10043](https://www.nafsa.org/regulatory-information/proclamation-suspending-entry-chinese-students-and-researchers-connected-prc).

 Previously I studied at UCSB, Rutgers University.
 I'm interested in mathematical problems with motivation from Computational Complexity, Foundation of Cryptography, Learning Theory.

 Currently I think about: